wesleyhowden/wesleyhowden.github.io/_pages/about.md

 I study how individuals and societies adapt and mitigate against the impacts of climate and environmental change.

+I am on the 2022-2023 economics job market.

 <!---
 ## Education